sun-asterisk-research/saa-realtime-transcript/README.md

-# SAA 2025 Live Transcript
+# SAA 2025 Live Transcript for CEO Talk

 Real-time speech-to-text transcription and translation system for **Sun Asterisk Annual 2025 CEO Talk**.
 This application provides live transcription with automatic translation, designed to display on large screens during the event.